 A conspiracy (NRS 199.480) is when two or more people agree to participate in a crime together.
 Just making the agreement qualifies as criminal conspiracy.
 It does not matter whether the conspirators are successful in carrying out the crime.

-In contrast, a person may be convicted of aiding and abetting without having made a prior agreement.
+In contrast, you may be convicted of aiding and abetting without having made a prior agreement.

 Example: Zack knows that his friend Mike is about to burglarize a house in Reno.
 Zack decides to stand outside to keep watch so he can call Mike if he sees the police approaching.
 If caught, Mike and Zack could both be booked at the Washoe Detention Center for burglary (NRS 205.060) – Mike for committing the burglary, and Zack for aiding and abetting.
 However, they should not be charged with conspiracy because Mike never agreed with Zack that he would keep watch.